LEXICON OF BIEARTH

 Sour

-An acidic beer par excellence, biting and invigorating, devoid of bitterness and often brewed with fruit.
+An acidic beer par excellence, biting and invigorating, with no bitterness and often brewed with fruit.

 Unlike Gose, the acidity sometimes comes from acidifying acidifying bacteria, but more often through the use of naturally acidic fruit.